wviechtb/r-user-group/workshop_lavaan.md

 Please bring a laptop with a current version of R installed to the workshop.
 You can download R for free from the [Comprehensive R Archive Network](https://cran.r-project.org) (CRAN).
 If you already have R installed, double-check that it is a relatively revent version (the current version is 4.3.2, but slightly older versions should also be ok).
 Although not strictly necessary, it will also be useful to install an integrated development environment (IDE) for R, which makes the use of R a more user-friendly experience.
 A popular choice these days is RStudio, which you can download for free from [here](https://posit.co/download/rstudio-desktop/).

 Once R (and RStudio) are installed, please also install the lavaan package.
 You should be able to install the package by starting R/RStudio and then typing `install.packages("lavaan")` into the 'Console'.
 As long as you do not get an error message, then the installation was successful.
-You can also double-check this by loading the package with `library(lavaan)` (you should get a message that states `This is lavaan` followed by some additional text).
+You can also double-check this by loading the package with `library(lavaan)` (you should get a message that states 'This is lavaan' followed by some additional text).
 If you have problems with installing any of the software (i.e., R, RStudio, and/or lavaan), you can come to the preparation session mentioned above for assistance.

 ### Registration